 The “exp” value is the DateTime value of the ending time and date that the token expires.

 The “fingerprint” value is the certificate fingerprint of the ACME credentials the SP used to create an account with the STI-CA, as defined in section 6.3.3.
 This shall be in the form as shown in the above example with the algorithm first followed by a space followed by the fingerprint value.
 A certificate fingerprint is a secure one-way hash of the Distinguished Encoding Rules (DER) form of the certificate.
-The fingerprint value consists of the name of the hash function, which shall be ‘SHA-256’ for this specification, followed by the hash value itself.
+The fingerprint value consists of the name of the hash function, which shall be ‘SHA256’ for this specification, followed by the hash value itself.
 The hash value is represented as a sequence of uppercase hexadecimal bytes, separated by colons.
 The number of bytes is defined by the hash function.

 JSON Web Token Signature